lenguyenhaohiep/lenguyenhaohiep.github.io/_posts/2020-05-15-docker-build-cache.markdown

 ```
 If the objective is just to build only one final image, there is no problem because docker will handle by itself.
 Docker will use caches from each stage to optimize image building.
 Remember that for each stage, we should avoid cases that trigger docker to rebuild everything (as described in [**1**](#copy-everything-into-docker-container-workspace) and [**2**](#put-dockerfile-in-the-same-project-directory)).

-If we want to build both 3 images for the purpose of reuse.
+If we want to build both 3 images to reuse.
 ```
 docker build -t stage1_img --target=stage1 .
 docker build -t stage2_img --target=stage2 --cache-from=stage1_img .